-Humans are expected live for seventy years (70), the prescribed life expectancy by the bible.
-There a few who live to one hundred and thirty (130) but they can be counted on the fingers of two hand.
+Humans, according to the bible have a life expectancy of about seventy years (70).
+There are of course a few who live to one hundred and thirty years (130) but they can be counted on the fingers of two hands.
 If you take care of yourself by eating a balanced and healthy diet, keeping away from avoidable health risks and being conscious of safety procedures to avoid accidents, you can easily live to be one hundred (100) years old.
 Almost everybody can remember someone who lived to be one hundred years.

-In five hundred years only five Octogerians will have lived back to back!
+In five hundred years only five Octogenarians will have lived back to back!

 Vasco Da Gama made the trip to find a sea route to India round the Cape of Good Hope in 1497.
 Between that time and 1997, only five (5) Octogenarians had lived back to back anywhere in the world, including in his native country, Portugal.
 We can wait till 2097, and only six (6) Octogerians will have lived since Vasco’s journey.